dyle71/keyquack/README.md

 ```bash
 $ keyquack
 ```
-... and annoy your colleagues.
+somehwere in the background ... and annoy your colleagues.

+You may open up and editor (e.g. Winword?) in front and work there.

 ### More fun